aravindavk/gluster_changelog_to_workload/README.md

         --not-modified-since 1459423298 --debug \
         --output-prefix=/mnt/gv1/.gfid

-Example output,
+Example output(with `--output-prefix`),

     /mnt/gv1/.gfid/00000000-0000-0000-0000-000000000001/f1
     /mnt/gv1/.gfid/00000000-0000-0000-0000-000000000001/f2

+## Parent GFID to Path
-If we need to convert PGFID to path, specify `--pgfid-to-path`
+If we don't use aux mount, then we need full path of the file to access it.
+Convert PGFID to path by specifying `--pgfid-to-path`

+Mount without aux-gfid-mount option,

+	mount -t glusterfs localhost:gv1 /mnt/gv1

+Run with `--pgfid-to-path` and `--output-prefix`

     python gchangelogapi.py /exports/brick1/b1 -o output.txt \
-        --not-modified-since 1459423298 --debug --pgfid-to-path
+		--not-modified-since 1459423298 --debug --pgfid-to-path \
+		--output-prefix=/mnt/gv1

+**Note:** .gfid is not required in `--output-prefix`

 ## Usecase - Deleting Old files
 The script output can be piped to another command, which can be used